Connor Cook: College career

-Upon enrolling at Michigan State, Cook was redshirted as a freshman in 2011.
+Upon enrolling at Michigan State University, Cook was redshirted as a freshman in 2011.
 He spent the 2012 season as a backup to Andrew Maxwell.
 After Maxwell was benched, Cook helped lead the team to a win in the 2012 Buffalo Wild Wings Bowl, completing four of 11 passes for 47 yards and a touchdown.
 Overall, he appeared in three games, completing nine of 17 passes for 94 yards with a touchdown and an interception.

 Cook entered the 2013 season as the backup to Maxwell again.
 After Maxwell struggled, Cook took over as the starter after the first game and remained the starter the rest of the year.
 He led Michigan State to a 34–24 victory over the Ohio State Buckeyes in the Big Ten Championship Game and was named MVP after throwing for 304 yards with three touchdowns.
 Cook then led the Spartans to a 24–20 victory over Stanford in the 2014 Rose Bowl.
 He was named the offensive MVP after throwing for 332 yards and two touchdowns.
 Cook finished the season with 2,755 passing yards, 22 touchdowns, and six interceptions.

 As a junior in 2014, Cook threw for 3,214 yards, 24 touchdowns, and eight interceptions.
 He led the Spartans to the 2015 Cotton Bowl, where they narrowly defeated the higher-ranked Baylor Bears, 42–41.

 As a senior in 2015 Cook led the Spartans to a 16–13 victory over the Iowa Hawkeyes in the Big Ten Championship Game and was named MVP for the second time in three years.
 The victory in that Big Ten Championship Game earned them a spot in the College Football Playoff (2015 Cotton Bowl), where they lost to the Alabama Crimson Tide, 38–0.
-Cook finished the season with 3,131 passing yards, 24 touchdowns, and seven.
+Cook finished the season with 3,131 passing yards, 24 touchdowns, and seven interceptions.
 He won the 2015 Johnny Unitas Golden Arm Award as the nation's outstanding senior or fourth year quarterback.
 For his career, Cook completed 673 of 1,170 passes for a school record 9,194 yards with 71 touchdowns and 22 interceptions.